AkifumiSato/vercel-meetup-slide/slides.md

 First of all, thanks for having `scrollRestoration`.

-- It would be nice if the beta feature `app` directory could also support `scrollRestoration`!
+- It would be nice!
+  - if the beta feature `app` directory could also support `scrollRestoration`.
-- History state management (`useNextState`?) would be nice to see implemented.
+  - History state management (`useNextState`?) implemented.
+  - router would expose the key as with the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API).